tamland/airsonic-refix/README.md

 ### Pre-built bundle

-Pre-built bundles can be found in the [Actions](https://github.com/tamland/airsonic-refix/actions) tab.
+Pre-built bundles can be found in [Releases](https://github.com/tamland/airsonic-refix/releases).
 Download/extract artifact and serve with any web server such as nginx or apache.

 ### Build from source